 With a language localization strategy, you can optimize your content for SEO, allowing you to boost conversions with international customers.

-Increasing conversions with first-time buyers is an initial step towards growth.
+Increasing conversions with first-time buyers is an initial step toward growth.
 With a localization marketing strategy, you can turn those one-time conversions into repeat customers for long-term growth.

 Localization translation on your website makes it easier to connect with customers.

-Publishing your content in their native language will also show you respect their culture.
-To operate globally, you need to respect customers on an local level.
+Publishing your content in their native language will also show you respect for their culture.
+To operate globally, you need to respect customers on a local level.
 As a result, you’re able to show customers you care about their specific needs.